-$$h(z^H, s, l) = (\exp(z^H)s)^{\alpha^H} l^{1-\alpha^H},$$
+$$h(z^H, s, l) = (\exp(z^H)s)^{\alpha^H} l^{1-\alpha^H}$$

-where $1 - \alpha^H$ is the labor share in the housing sector and s, l are the land and labor input, respectively.
+where $1 - \alpha^{H}$ is the labor share in the housing sector and s, l are the land and labor input, respectively.

 The entrepreneurial talent in the housing sector is modeled as a reduced-form function of the entrepreneurial talent in the manufacturing sector:

-$$z^H = c + bz^M (5)$$
+$$z^H = c + b z^M \tag{5}$$

 Equation (5) can be interpreted as the ex-ante correlation between entrepreneurs' comparative advantage and their absolute advantage.
 This is a key extension from the literature, where in expectation b is typically assumed to be 1 (Midrigan and Xu, 2014; Buera, Kaboski, and Shin, 2012).
-Letting b=1 is essentially assuming that all entrepreneurs have the same comparative advantage regardless of their talents in the manufacturing sector.
+Letting b = 1 is essentially assuming that all entrepreneurs have the same comparative advantage regardless of their talents in the manufacturing sector.
 Allowing b to differ from 1 generates heterogeneous comparative advantages of different entrepreneurs.
-I later show that when b is smaller than 1, entrepreneurs with higher talent in the manufacturing sector have both the absolute and the comparative advantage in producing in the manufacturing sector, and thus should not enter the housing sector in a real estate boom; when b is higher than 1, the talented entrepreneurs in manufacturing have the comparative advantage in the housing sector, although they are also more productive in the manufacturing sector.
+I later show that when b is smaller than 1, entrepreneurs with higher talent in the manufacturing sector, and thus should not enter the housing sector in a real estate boom; when b is higher than 1, the talented entrepreneurs in manufacturing have the comparative advantage in the housing sector, although they are also more productive in the manufacturing sector.

-33In a more general setting, more talented entrepreneurs accumulate more wealth over time regardless of initial wealth distributions.
+&lt;sup>33In a more general setting, more talented entrepreneurs accumulate more wealth over time regardless of initial wealth distributions.
 I also present evidence in section 3 that more productive private firms in China on average own more assets.
 Therefore, the assumption is not crucial but simplifies the two-period model.

-34The main reason for modeling an unexpected real estate boom is to derive closed-form solutions for policy discussions.
+&lt;sup>34The main reason for modeling an unexpected real estate boom is to derive closed-form solutions for policy discussions.
 The efficiency argument will hold when agents anticipate the real estate boom and adjust their savings for the cost barrier in the housing sector.

-Each entrepreneur is still subject to the maximum leverage ratio of λ , so the maximum capital and land input satisfy:
+Each entrepreneur is still subject to the maximum leverage ratio of $\lambda$ , so the maximum capital and land input satisfy:

-$$k + qs \le \lambda, \ \lambda \ge 1,$$ (6)
+$$k + qs \le \lambda a, \ \lambda \ge 1,$$ (6)